EmergentMind/nix-config/docs/remotebootstrap.md

 By reading through the rest of the file we can see how it's relatively easy to define that the disk will consist of the two partitions (512M for /boot and the remainder for root) and the second partition will consist of three to four subvolumes: @root, @persist, @nix, and optionally @swap.

 A final piece of information on the topic of disks is that each host _will_ still require a `hardware-configuration.nix` file as is normal for NixOS.
-When using disko however, the `fileSystems` and `swapDevices` attributes, which are normal declared in the hardware config file, will be absent.
+When using disko however, the `fileSystems` and `swapDevices` attributes, which are normally declared in the hardware config file, will be absent.
 This may not be of interest to most people because the hardware file is typically generated automatically.

 ## Order of operations

-With our config ready to go we can detail the order in which all of the steps of the process need to happen.and then load and build the full nix-config.
+With our config ready to go we can detail the order in which all of the steps of the process need to happen.

 ### Booting the target to a custom ISO